ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/collision_monitor/configuring-collision-monitor-node.md

 | `bool` | false   |

 Description
 :   Adds soft real-time prioritization to the controller server to better ensure resources to time sensitive portions of the codebase.
-This will set the controller’s execution thread to a higher priority than the rest of the system (`90`) to meet scheduling deadlines to have less missed loop rates.
+This will set the controller's execution thread to a higher priority than the rest of the system (`90`) to meet scheduling deadlines to have less missed loop rates.
 To use this feature, you use set the following inside of `/etc/security/limits.conf` to give userspace access to elevated prioritization permissions: `<username> soft rtprio 99 <username> hard rtprio 99`

 ### **`enable_stamped_cmd_vel`**